-External valuers are involved in the valuation of significant assets, such as property, plant and equipment.
-The valuations of plant and equipment are carried out after every four years by external valuers, in line with the company's policy as management believe this is sufficient frequency to ensure that the carrying amount of a revalued asset does not differ materially from its fair value.
-The last valuation was done in June 2021.
-Land is valued annually.
-Selection criteria include market knowledge, reputation, independence and whether professional standards are maintained.
+External valuers are involved in the valuation the company's property, plant and equipment.
+The valuations of plant and equipment are carried out every four years, in line with the company's policy.
+Management has determined this as sufficient frequency to ensure that the carrying amount does not differ materially from its fair value.
+The last valuation was done in December 2021.

+C B Richard Ellis (CBRE), independent external property values are involved in the annual valuation process of the company's land.
+The Selection criteria include market knowledge, reputation, independence and whether professional standards are maintained.